How Much Does a Septic System or Tank Cost?

 Fiberglass septic tanks cost $1,200 to $2,000 on average, not including installation.
 Fiberglass doesn't crack easily or rust, but it's susceptible to damage during installation, like plastic.
 Also, the lower weight makes it more susceptible to structural damage, and the tanks themselves can shift in the soil.

 At around $3,000 to $10,000, replacing the tank is considerably less costly than installing a completely new system because there are no excavation costs.
-If you do need to replace the whole tank, there are some costs you need to be aware of.
+If you need to replace the whole tank, there are some costs you need to be aware of.
 For example, you'll need to have the tank pumped and cleaned first to eliminate any remaining waste.
-Pumping a septic tank costs an average of $420, and cleaning afterward costs an additional $100 to $800, depending on the tank size.
+Septic tank pumping costs $300 to $600, depending on the tank size.

 When the system begins to fail, it may crack or corrode, causing the waste to leach into the groundwater.
 When this happens, the well water may become contaminated, the yard may turn swampy, and the septic system may stop functioning.
 Here's a rundown of specific septic tank parts and their average prices: